 Gatherings to Heal and Raise Consciousness

-Nevertheless, Pascalle was brought up in a very strict, controlled environment in contrast to the ‘flower power’ dynamics of the sixties.
-Her parents had chosen to lead a conservative life, like many other people of their generation, they were still in a healing process, although most of them didn’t fully realise how much they were recovering from the impact of trauma and fear during the wars in the Netherlands.
+In contrast to the ‘flower power’ dynamics of the sixties, Pascalle’s parents had chosen to lead a conservative life, bound by strict rules and regulations.
+Like many other people of their generation, they were still in a healing process, although most of them didn’t fully realise how much they were recovering from the impact of trauma and fear during the wars in the Netherlands.

-While her parents had one objective in mind: work hard so that their children could ‘become somebody’ (Pascalle became a primary teacher) and not aware of the power of such a mind-set, she was not aware of the constant pressure of trying to act and live her life in a certain way thereby abandoning herself by neglecting needs, forever feeling overpowered by authorities and overwhelmed by peer pressure to fit in.
-For her, the way out and coping with these psychological dynamics was (literally) having her emotions.
+Her parents had one objective in mind: work hard so that their children could ‘become somebody’.
+While unaware of the powerful consequences of such a mind-set, Pascalle became a primary teacher.
+Gradually she became aware of the constant pressure of trying to be and act in a certain way.
+Like many others, gradually abandoning herself by neglecting needs, forever feeling overpowered by authorities and overwhelmed by peer pressure to fit in, the way to release and cope with these psychological dynamics was having her emotions.

-The mountain of expectation became to high and because nobody ever explained the background of these dynamics and the impact on all aspects in life, she really became aware of what was going on after her forced awakening in 1991, when she (literally again) got a burn-out, just like many of her fellow junior primary teachers (in fact 60%) in the same year.
-Her body was in severe pain, she couldn’t lift her arms any more to write on the blackboard and the attacks of migraine made her feel as if her skull was about to crack.
+Until, the mountain of expectation became to high.
+After her forced awakening in 1991 because of a burn-out, she became aware of what was going on.
+Her body was in severe pain, unable to lift her arms to write on the classroom’s blackboard and the attacks of migraine made her feel as if her skull was about to crack.
+Many of her fellow junior primary teachers (in fact 60%) in that year went through a similar experience.

-That’s how her path of self-discovery started with the gradual finding of the flow of life i.e. the energetic alignment with benevolent forces of the universe; the conscious, powerful creative love energies that we often fail to notice, misinterpret or disregard which brings our mind and body in motion: we’ll have insistent thoughts and emotions to discover we are out of the flow of life, stuck in a rut, if you will.
+That’s how her path of self-discovery started with the gradual finding of the flow of life i.e. the energetic alignment with healing forces of the universe; the conscious, powerful creative love energies that we often fail to notice, misinterpret or disregard which brings our mind and body in motion; we’ll have insistent thoughts and emotions to discover that we are out of the flow of life and stuck in a rut, if you will.
 If we further misinterpret or disregard our emotions the next warnings and alerts to expect, (i.e. signals for us to become more aware of what’s going on) are fear, pain and stress.
-We all have a choice to live-on in the flow of life as we will see later in this introduction.
+We all have a choice to live-on in the flow of life as we will see later on in this introduction.

-In 1995, she started her bodywork practice and worked mainly in the capital city of Amsterdam, the Netherlands.
-Three years later the Internet became very interesting to her, and she co-created ‘The Halcyon… information, communication, awareness’ website to provide her clients with eclectic and valuable information for free.
-The website became more popular than thought, so the next step was creating opportunities to communicate about ‘the Halcyon’ topics by organising gatherings (incl. diner & dance) to facilitate expansion of awareness but in 2005 she realised that nobody was ready for this step-up.
+In 1995, she started her bodywork practice and worked mainly in Amsterdam, the capital city of the Netherlands.
+Three years later the Internet became very interesting to her, and she co-created ‘The Halcyon… information, communication, awareness’ website to provide her clients with valuable eclectic information for free.
+The website became more popular than thought, so the next step was creating opportunities to communicate about ‘the Halcyon’ topics by organising gatherings (incl. diner & dance) to facilitate expansion of awareness, but in 2005 she realised that nobody was ready for this development.